shaanamin13/DevConnector/README.md

 # Front End

 The front end is made with React Components.
 We made components for the main models of the application and broke them down into subcomponents for better modularity.
-With the use of Reacts render() concept we can make sure to only update html elements that have been affected by state changes.
+With the use of React's render() concept we can make sure to only update html elements that have been affected by state changes.